HRV and Sauna

 How Sauna Affects HRV

-During sauna: - Heart rate increases significantly (often 100-150+ BPM) - Body is in stress response - HRV drops during the session
+During sauna: - Your heart rate increases significantly (often 100-150+ BPM) - Your body is in full stress response - HRV drops during the session

-Immediately after: - Parasympathetic rebound begins - Some people see acute HRV boost post-cooling - Heart rate gradually normalizes
+Immediately after: - Parasympathetic rebound kicks in - Some people see an acute HRV boost after cooling down - Heart rate gradually normalizes

 Long-term effects (with regular use): - Research shows improved cardiovascular function - Better heat tolerance and thermoregulation - Potential HRV baseline improvement over months